 You will need the following materials to complete your visa application:

 The online visa application must be fully completed by you.
 Refer to the Sample Visa Application as a guide to fill out your application.
-If you are unsure of an answer, call your program manager and ask for advice.
+If you are unsure of an answer, call your program advisor and ask for advice.
 Do not guess on any question.
 Here are a few basic steps to begin:

 Upload the following items directly to the online application: